Pole dynamics and an integral of motion for multiple SLE(0): Formulation of Main Results

+Now we begin our description of the Loewner chains for the real locus of a class of real rational functions.
+We emphasize that our approach is fully self-contained and does not rely on multiple SLE$(\kappa)$ (for $\kappa = 0$ or $\kappa > 0$) nor on \cite{PW20}.
+To describe our results we first recall some basic facts about real rational functions and their real locus.
+Recall that any real rational function $R : \widehat{\C} \to \widehat{\C}$ of degree $n+1$ can be written as $R = P/Q$, where $P$ and $Q$ are monic polynomials with real coefficients, no common factors, and $\max \{ \deg P, \deg Q \} = n+1$.
+Any such $R$ is a branched covering of the Riemann sphere by itself, and the degree $n+1$ is the number of pre-images of any regular value.
+The branch points of the covering are precisely the critical points of $R$, i.e. the zero set of

-considered as a multiset in the case of multiplicities (which we do not consider).
-For the set of real rational functions with prescribed critical points we introduce the following notation.
+considered as a multiset in the case of multiplicities (which we do not study in this paper).
+We use the following notation for the set of real rational functions with prescribed critical points on the line.